pytchlang/pytch-vm/doc/source/user/sprite.rst

 Some devices have a "mouse", which can be used in your Pytch programs.
 A mouse can tell where it is, in terms of *x* and *y* coordinates.
 It also has a main button, which is either pressed down or not.
 Scratch has reporter blocks for these three properties.
-Pytch has the same:
+Pytch has the same idea, through properties of any Sprite or the Stage.
+Note that you can not assign to these properties, only read their value.

 Telling where the mouse is
   .. attribute:: self.mouse_x